shoaib-customfit/customfit-kotlin-client-sdk/SDK_PUBLIC_API_MATRIX.md

 - **Swift Context Management**: Uses simplified approach with key-based removal
 - **Type Safety**: All SDKs maintain type safety for their respective languages
 - **Error Handling**: Consistent error handling patterns across all SDKs
+- **Event Standardization**: All events use EventType.TRACK internally, with custom event names for differentiation

 ## Platform-Specific Considerations